FAQ

 If one compares passing in professional life with passing in road traffic, the following is striking:

-Anyone who wants to get ahead in their professional life and always be up to date knows that they have to keep learning, even though in the vast majority of professions it is never a matter of life and death.
-However, those who take part in road traffic know that they put themselves in danger, even in mortal danger, as soon as they leave their safe home.
-But in road traffic, unfortunately, we are usually satisfied with the absolute minimum of driving training and feel supposedly safe.
-But this supposed safety is deceptive.
-Every year, people are injured or even killed on our roads.
-That is why we believe that regular refresher training is a must.
+However, anyone who takes part in road traffic knows that they quickly put themselves in danger, even in mortal danger, as soon as they leave the safety of their own home.
+But unfortunately, especially in road traffic, we are usually satisfied with the absolute minimum of driving training and feel safe with our driving skills.
+But this sense of security is all too often deceptive.
+Every year, people are injured or even killed on our roads due to a lack of knowledge and driving skills.

 What are the risks and consequences if I attract negative attention in road traffic?